trane293/nlp-project/segmenter/answer/Experiments/README_RNN_EXPERIMENTS.asa224.md

 I rephrased the problem of word segmentation in two ways:

 1. [Prob_Def_1] Character-to-Character prediction problem <br>
 Where given a single character, predict its corresponding label.
 Labels in this instance are chosen as - B, M, E, and S which stands for Beginning, Middle, End, and Single-letter-word.
 The problem could also be solved using a simple neural network model, without RNNs, since its basically just predicting a single output given single input without any context.
-The major downside of this problem was that it did not leverage the power of RNNs where it utilizes the time dimensions to make decision.
-However it may be argued that neural network has an internal representation that encodes similar information in this case.
+The major downside of this problem was that it did not leverage the power of RNNs (time dimension) where it utilizes the time dimensions to make decision.
+However it may be argued that neural network has an internal representation that sort of encodes similar information in this case.
 This problem was however implemented using an LSTM unit based RNN in Python/Keras.

 2. [Prob_Def_2] Sequence-to-Sequence prediction problem <br>
 Where given a sequence, predict a sequence of labels.
 This rephrasing of problem allows me to utilize the time dimension property of RNN where it sees the context of each character while making the decision predicting the corresponding label.
 This problem was implemented using LSTM unit based RNN in Python/Keras.